Cultural and Ideological Revolution: Comparison with the Cultural Revolution in China

 Despite some parallels, differences between the Albanian and Chinese Cultural Revolutions remained: for example, unlike the Chinese Communist Party, the Albanian Party of Labor remained a unified and centralized political structure under the leadership of Hoxha and his closest allies, who did not face political purges like their Chinese comrades.
 The Albanian People's Army also remained on the sidelines of the campaign, although the Chinese People's Liberation Army became its catalyst.
 In addition, the Albanian revolution was less aggressive and emotional than the Chinese one, and some aspects of the Chinese Cultural Revolution have no analogues in Albania.'
-But the Cultural and Ideological Revolution many times was called a campaign in solidarity with the Maoist Cultural Revolution, despite it have big differences.
+But the Cultural and Ideological Revolution many times was called a campaign in solidarity with the Maoist Cultural Revolution, despite it having big differences.

 Legacy

-In 2019, journalist Luljeta Progni in collaboration with the "Kujto" Foundation, as part of a series of documentaries with human history on the crimes of communism, aired on News24 television the documentary "Stones of Faith" that deals with the Cultural Revolution.
+In 2019, journalist Luljeta Progni in collaboration with the "Kujto" Foundation, as part of a series of documentaries concerning the legacies of Albanian communism, aired on News24 television the documentary "Stones of Faith" that deals with the Cultural Revolution.